newmarcel/awaken/README.md

-  -d, --display-sleep  prevent the display from idle sleeping -s, --system-sleep   prevent the system from idle sleeping (default: true) -t, --timeout N      timeout in seconds until the sleep assertion expires
+  -d, --display-sleep  prevent the display from idle sleeping -s, --system-sleep   prevent the system from idle sleeping (default: true)
+                         true)
+  -t, --timeout N      timeout in seconds until the sleep assertion expires
                        (default: 0)
+  -b, --battery-level F  a minimum battery level on devices with a built-in
+                         battery that causes the sleep assertion to expire (e.g. 0.2 for <= 20% remaining battery) (default: 0.0)

  Help options:
   -h, --help     print this help